doi-open-data/doi-ckan/README.md

 1. To stop your containers and volumes run `make clean`

 ### Updating Dependencies
 The application uses the [requirements-freeze.txt file](./ckan/requirements-freeze.txt) for it dependency management.
-This is update via the [requirements.txt file](./ckan/requirements.txt).
+This is updated via the [requirements.txt file](./ckan/requirements.txt).
 To update the dependencies you need to run:

-`make clean requirements build up`
+`make clean build requirements  up`

-This will start a fresh build, update the requirements-freeze.txt file, rebuild the application, and bring it up.
-You should be able to see the application if you point your browser to localhost:5000
+This will start a fresh build, update the requirements-freeze.txt file, and bring it up.
+You should be able to see the application if you point your browser to localhost:5000.
+Since integration tests are not implemented, manual verification of key usage (harvests, dataset pages, api, etc) should be done before pushing.

 ### FGDC2ISO